 The third season ended on a solid note with a 9.0 rating from MyAnimeList.
 In 2018, Haikyuu manga sales in Japan put the series in the top 5 on the Oricon charts, with the volleyball anime beating even the mighty My Hero Academia.
 So if the numbers are good, there must also be a good reason for the delay.

 This article provides everything that is known about Haikyuu Season 4 and all related news.
-As such, this article will be updated over time with news and rumors.
+As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

 Haikyuu Manga Compared To The Anime

 Serialized in Weekly Shonen Jump since 2012, the Haikyuu manga series (which is also spelled as “Haikyu”) is over 300 chapters long and has been published in the tankobon hardcover format in 31 volumes as of the early summer of 2018.
 The official English translation of Haikyuu is up to Volume 24 as of June 5, 2018.
 Volumes 25 through 29 will be released on a monthly basis through the end of 2018.

 The manga tells the story of Shoyo Hinata, a Japanese high school freshman who desires to dominate the volleyball court despite being significantly shorter than the average player.
 Hinata once competed with the egotistical Tobio Kageyama only for the two players to become teammates.
 Now, they find themselves on divergent paths on the road to the Tokyo Nationals.